MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-deploying-a-project-task-list-definition.md

      The detailed view of the task appears, and the description shows "This is a critical task."

-## <a name="Deploy"></a> Deploying the Project Task List
+## Deploy the project task list

 After you build and test the project task list, you can deploy it to the *local system* or a *remote system*.
 The local system is the same computer on which you developed the solution, whereas a remote system is a different computer.

 ### To deploy the project task list to the local system

-On the Visual Studio menu bar, choose **Build**, **Deploy Solution**.
+On the Visual Studio menu bar, choose **Build ** > **Deploy Solution**.

-Visual Studio recycles the IIS application pool, retracts any existing versions of the solution, copies the solution package (.wsp) file to SharePoint, and then activates its features.
+Visual Studio recycles the IIS application pool, retracts any existing versions of the solution, copies the solution package (*.wsp*) file to SharePoint, and then activates its features.
 You can now use the solution in SharePoint.
 For more information about deployment configuration steps, see [How to: Edit a SharePoint Deployment Configuration](../sharepoint/how-to-edit-a-sharepoint-deployment-configuration.md).

 ### To deploy the project task list to a remote system

-1. On the Visual Studio menu bar, choose **Build**, **Publish**.
+1. On the Visual Studio menu bar, choose **Build ** > **Publish**.

 2. In the **Publish** dialog box, choose the **Publish to File System** option button.